 Darook Park and Gunnamatta Bay Cronulla

 If you want a spot that is away from it all and certainly not on the tourist trail, head south to Darook Park.
-Named after the local aboriginal tribe Darook is a pretty sheltered spot on Gunamatta Bay in the southern suburb of Cronulla.
+Darook Park is named after the local Aboriginal tribe.
+It is a pretty sheltered spot on Gunnamatta Bay in the southern suburb of Cronulla.

 The area provides safe swimming, shady grass picnic areas and even toilets, picnic shelters and a playground.
 If you prefer to swim in a netted area, you could stop off at Gunnamatta Park right by the station.